Danielle Trotta

-Danielle Trotta (born March 13, 1981) is an American journalist who covers auto racing for Sirius XM.
+Danielle Trotta (born March 13, 1981) is an American sports commentator and analyst who covers NASCAR on television for NASCAR on Prime and on radio for SiriusXM NASCAR Radio.
 She was the co-host of NASCAR Race Hub, and the pre-race show NASCAR RaceDay for Xfinity Series events on Fox Sports 1.
 Trotta started her career in high school, and after graduating from the University of North Carolina at Charlotte, she worked for local station WBTV.
 She moved to Fox Sports in July 2010 where she has covered NASCAR and the NFL.
 In 2018, she joined the cast of Boston Sports Tonight at NBC Sports Boston.
 After Trotta and other on-air personalities were released from the network by NBCUniversal, in 2022 and 2023 Trotta hosted the television series My Dream Car! on Fox Business and Fox Nation.
+She currently covers racing on SiriusXM satellite radio.